Machine learning with neural networks: Outputs and energy functions

 Using Equation (\ref{eq:dsigma}) we obtain

 identical to Equation (\ref{eq:dwll}).
-The threshold increments are also updated in the same way, Equation (\ref{eq:dthetall}).
-Yet the interpretation of the outputs is slightly different, since the values of the softmax units in the output layers sum to unity, while those of the sigmoid units do not.
-In either case you can use the definition (\ref{eq:Cey}) for the classification error .
+The thresholds are adjusted in an analogous fashion, Equation (\ref{eq:dthetall}).
+But now the interpretation of the outputs is slightly different, since the values of the softmax units in the output layers sum to unity, while those with sigmoid activation functions do not.
+In either case one can use the definition (\ref{eq:Cey}) for the classification error .